bydavy/CarND-Vehicle-Detection/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM with the help of `sklearn.svm.LinearSVC` in `train.py` file.
-I randomly kept 20% of the dataset as a test set to compute the accuracy of my classifier.
+I reserved a random 20% of the dataset as a test set to compute the accuracy of my classifier.
 The classifier perform well, with an accuracy that is frequently above 0.98.

 Unfortunately, the dataset has one weakness, it contains a lot of images that have been extracted from a video stream as quite a few images seem to be similar (very little perspective or size change).
 This means our training set leaks into our testing set and prevents us to have a robust accuracy.
 I'm aware of this problem, and I decided to ignore it and focus on other challenges.